ovito.pipeline

 pipeline.modifiers.append(WrapPeriodicImagesModifier())

-- property preliminary_updates
+- property num_frames: int

 This flag controls whether interactive